Women in Midlife: Finally the Woman I Could Have Been

 Instead of pushing those hardworking parts of ourselves harder, we begin offering them compassion.

-This is something I see often in Internal Family Systems (IFS) therapy, a powerful approach for healing high-functioning anxiety and developing self-compassion.
+This is something I see often in Internal Family Systems (IFS) therapy, where we learn to relate to our inner parts with curiosity rather than criticism.

 When women navigating high-functioning anxiety begin developing this kind of relationship with themselves, it becomes much harder for the old narrative of not being enough to maintain its grip.